censevasta/terraform/devops/hands-on/jenkins/jenkins-01-installing-on-ec2-linux2/README.md

       - /var/run/docker.sock:/var/run/docker.sock
 ```

-Make a file named as `Dockerfile` and add this content
+- Create a file named as `Dockerfile` and add this content.

 ```bash
 FROM jenkins/jenkins
 USER root